alx2009/K197Display/README.md

 dxCore Optiboot (bootloader) reference: https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Optiboot.md

 Programming via UPDI (needed at least the first time, in order to load the bootloader): https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md

+Link to the OLED display (no affiliation or special endorsement.
+Only that I bought it there and it works): https://www.aliexpress.com/item/33013330192.html?spm=a2g0o.order_list.0.0.21ef1802HXu3o